-- Place the blueberries, sugar and lemon juice in a small sauce pan.
+- Cook: Place the blueberries, sugar, and lemon juice in a small saucepan.
 Bring to a boil, stirring occasionally, turn the heat down and simmer for about 5 minutes.
-Remove from the heat, let cool down for about 10 minutes and puree.
-Place on the stove again and bring to a simmer.
+Remove from the heat, let cool down for about 10 minutes and blend with an immersion blender.
+Place on the stove again and bring it to a simmer.

-- In the meantime whisk the corn starch, egg yolks and 1 or 2 tablespoons water to obtain a paste.
-Stir this paste into the blueberry mixture in a thin stream and boil for 1 minute while whisking constantly.
+- Cornstarch slurry: In the meantime, whisk the corn starch, egg yolks, and 1 or 2 tablespoons of water to obtain a paste.
+Stir this paste into the blueberry mixture in a thin stream and let bubble gently for 1 minute while whisking constantly.

 - Remove from the heat and stir in the butter and the salt.
-Allow to cool, transfer to jars and keep refrigerated.
-You will not need the whole batch for the cups, but the rest will keep for a while in the fridge.
+Allow to cool slightly, transfer to jars, and, once cooled completely, keep refrigerated.

 - Beat eggs whites: Place the egg whites into a clean bowl and whisk with an electric mixer until quite stiff.Slowly and gradually start adding the sugar and continue beating the eggs until the mixture becomes stiff and glossy.

 Assemble and finish the blueberry tartlets: